Syntoxr/ShoppingList-FE/README.md

 ## Demo

-An up to date demo with a simulated backend can be seen here: [https://syntoxr.github.io/ShoppingList/](https://syntoxr.github.io/ShoppingList/)
+An up to date demo with a simulated backend can be seen here: [https://syntoxr.github.io/ShoppingList/](https://syntoxr.github.io/ShoppingList/):

+- user name: `user`
+- password: `notSave`

 This is my first web application so feel free to report any issues you find.